flackjap/ngrx-domains/README.md

 > The `Actions` objects will probably change since `@ngrx/effects` has an `Actions` type.

 ## Background
-Redux is cool, super cool, but its hard to manage.
+Redux is cool, super cool, but it's hard to manage.
 Having all that boilerplate and strict discipline, that's tough!
-Working with NGRX I found 2 painful issues that this library try to solve:
+Working with NGRX I found 2 painful issues that this library tries to solve:
   - Typescript: global `State` type (modularize, lazy load)
   - File Structure